sayali0512/LAMP/docs/Ansible-WordPress-install.md

 Using SSH please login into Ansible VM and go to the path /home/azureadmin(username)
 ```
 To login to Anisble VM below details are required,
-Ansible VM IP (User can get it from Azure Portal after successfull Anisble deployment in the previous step)
+Ansible VM IP (User can get it from Azure Portal after successful Anisble deployment in the previous step)
 UserID: azureadmin
 SSH Key
  ```